How to add a price filter in WooCommerce: Complete Guide

 The WooCommerce Multiple Email Recipients plugin also lets you control and customize the recipients for all email notifications in your store.
 You can:

 • Store multiple email addresses per customerYou can select which email addresses of a specific customer you want to send notifications to as soon as they order from your WooCommerce site.
 You can also control the number of additional email recipient fields and display them on the account or checkout page – no need to set up a separate contact form.
 This helps you offer a more personalized shopping experience that’s unique to your brand.
+You can then send your WooCommerce emails to multiple recipients.

 • Include contacts such as the fulfillment center or the dropshipper in your list of email recipients.
 By sending new order notifications to the correct contacts automatically, they can ship the order with no manual input from you.
 WooCommerce Multiple Email Recipients lets you do this either globally or on a per-product or per-category basis.